 Kate joined a team of geologists at the Vanuatu archipelago to investigate some of the most active volcanoes in the world.

 Kate joined up with Simon Reeve to experience the frontline of wildfire-fighting in New South Wales, Australia.

 Kate put her wellies on again for another series of Lambing Live.
-This time she’s headed to Scotland with Adam Henson to test her shepherding skills in the Borders.
+This time she headed to Scotland with Adam Henson to test her shepherding skills in the Borders.

-Kate teamed up with Steve Leonard and historian Ruth Goodman to explore The Wonder of Dogs.
-Building on the success of BBC2’s The Secret Life of the Cat, Kate and co will be examining the behaviour and intelligence of different breeds of dogs.
+Kate teamed up with Steve Leonard and historian Ruth Goodman to examine the behaviour and intelligence of different breeds of dogs.

-Sharing in the lives of both small-scale, traditional shepherds and technologically and scientifically-driven industrial farmers, Wild Shepherdess explores the past, present and future of global agriculture.
+Kate lived with the semi-nomadic herders of the Wakhan Corridor in northern Afghanistan, Peru's alpaca farmers in the High Andes, and Australia's Out back shepherds.
+Sharing in the lives of both small-scale, traditional shepherds and technologically and scientifically-driven industrial farmers, Wild Shepherdess explores the past,present and future of global agriculture.

-Kate was is in the air traffic control tower with live cameras for Airport Live from Heathrow.
-Presented with Dan Snow, Anita Rani and Dallas Campbell the team had unprecedented access to the world's busiest international airport.
-The show showed close up the world of the air traffic controller, juggling planes for a take off or landing every 45 seconds.
-200,000 passengers pass through Heathrow ever day, the team saw behind the scenes of such a complex logistical operation.
+Kate was in the air traffic control tower with live cameras for Airport Live from Heathrow.
+Presented with Dan Snow, Anita Rani and Dallas Campbell, the team had unprecedented access to the world's busiest international airport.

 Kate joins forces with Helen Czerski to reveal the sun as it has never been seen before.